-Here we’ll talk briefly about the ways most ice-melt products work, look at the chemicals they contain, and offer some tips on choosing an ice-melt that’s safe for your pets.
+Here we’ll talk briefly about the ways most ice melt products work, look at the chemicals they contain, and offer some tips on choosing pet-safe ice melt alternatives.

 Rock Salt.
 The least expensive and most commonly used ice melts are the rock salts—sodium chloride that is mined, crushed, packaged, and sold with few if any chemical additives.
 Rock salt’s main advantage is that it’s cheap.
 Drawbacks are that it’s exothermic, toxic if consumed in large amounts, is bad for some plant species, and can damage concrete surfaces.

 Calcium Magnesium Acetate (CMA).
 CMA is a chemical compound used as a road de-icer.
-It’s not as powerful as the chlorides, and is corrosive to metals.
+It’s not as powerful as the chlorides and is corrosive to metals.
 Sometimes it’s combined with other ingredients (like salts) to boost its strength, so check your product labels.
-CMA is less toxic to animals than are the chlorides, but it’s also more expensive.
+CMA is less toxic to animals than chlorides, but it’s also more expensive.

 Glycols.
 Chemicals such as propylene and ethylene glycol are common endothermic de-icers often used on aircraft because of their low corrosive properties.
 To make boost their power, increase traction, and make them more eco-friendly, glycol compounds are sometimes combined with other chemicals.